sjmeis/CRAML_Beta/README.md

 *  **File Explorer**:  once you input the path and file type, a list of file will automatically show up - this is simply all of the files in that directory matching the specified file type.
 Select which ones of these you will need (that have the text data), or `SELECT ALL`.
 *  **ID, Extract Fields**: two dropdowns are presented next.
 The ID fields is mandatory: each input type (at least 1, maximum 2) should have an ID field, which uniquely indicates rows.
 If using two input file types, the IDs must not have the same name, but must "match up".
 *  **File Extraction -- IMPORTANT!**: if the indicated *Extract* field (which field is your text data) is not actually present in the file itself, but rather is filename pointing to the actual text file, flip the provided switch.
 If you do so, next you must provide the relative path to where these text files are located.
-*  **Fields to keep**: this is up to you!
-Of course, you will need at least an identifier field, as well as one text field for extraction.
+*  **Fields to keep**: At a minimum, you will need an identifier field with a unique ID for each row, as well as one text field for extraction.
 As you click or unclick these fields, the options for the two dropdowns above will dynamically change.

 When you're satisfied with the setup, click `Save`.
 You can always come back later and modify the setup.